kellogg76/ArduinoTelescopeDustCover/README.md

 ![alt text][GUI2]

 [GUI2]: http://i.imgur.com/v5vNbDZ.png

+I'm also working on a method to control the LED lightbox via Sequence Generator Pro using a modified version of Jared's [ArduinoLightbox](https://github.com/jwellman80/ArduinoLightbox) code, once it's ready i'll add it to this guide.

 **Future Expansion:**
 - How to make sure device is always COM6
 - Add capability to switch on/off the DSLR